How to Fully Support Transgender Employees

 2. Be Clear about Discrimination Policies

 Unfortunately, you cannot stop all instances of discrimination occurring within your workplace.
-Even when you create an inclusive atmosphere, actively include diverse members of staff and try your best to make employees feel safe, you are not in control of the actions of others and unfortunate scenarios of colleague discrimination can and do take place against transgender employees.
+Even when you create an inclusive atmosphere, actively include diverse members of staff and try your best to make employees feel safe, you are not in control of the actions of others.
+Unfortunate scenarios of colleague discrimination can and do take place against transgender employees.

 The best thing that you can do as an employer is to be clear about what discrimination policies you have in place and how they will be implemented when needed.
-Be clear that interventions will take place and outline a no tolerance policy to workplace discrimination.
-It is best to liaise with an HR team to do this and make sure that everyone is on the same page with what policies exist and how they will be followed.
+Be clear that interventions will take place and outline a no-tolerance policy for workplace discrimination.
+It is best to liaise with an HR team to do this and make sure that everyone is on the same page about what policies exist and how they will be followed.

 You can’t totally prevent discrimination from happening, but you can deal with it appropriately and professionally when it does happen.